-Dr. Singh who is around 71 years old, is a psychiatrist and specialist for drug rehabilitation.
+Your internship supervisor is Dr. Singh who is in his 70s, a psychiatrist and specialist for drug rehabilitation.
 On different days every week, he works at different hospitals in Cochin, including KIMS Hospital, Sudheendra Medical Mission and Gautham Hospital.
 He has given up his own private clinic in 2012 for age reasons.

-Interns can join him at the hospitals where there are also group therapies for addicts.
-Additionally, Dr. Singh wants to put interns in contact with former patients and give them insights into their medical records.
-The interns can then visit the former patients at their homes to see their current situation.
+On-site interns can join Dr. Singh at the hospitals and attend counselling sessions for individuals.
+There are also group therapies for addicts.
+Additionally, Dr. Singh can put you in contact with former patients who have agreed in this, and give you insights into their medical records.
+As an intern you can then visit the former patients at their homes to see their current situation.
 Some of the former patients might require further therapy, but don't attend any counseling sessions for various reasons.
 Often, patients only seek treatment in particular circumstances such as the loss of a job or a divorce due to their addiction.
 In consultation with Dr. Singh, the further proceeding about these cases will be decided upon.

 In Kerala, English is widely spoken, which makes communication with patients easier.

 Location: Cochin, Kerala (India)

 Minimum Duration: 1 Month